jsohlendorff/continuous_time_LTMLE/article.typ

 and a generalized linear model (GLM) with the option `family = quasibinomial()` for the conditional counterfactual probabilities $Qbar(k)$.
 For the LTMLE procedure, we use an undersmoothed LASSO (@lasso) estimator.
-Additionally, we vary sample size in the uncensored setting ($n in {100, 2000, 500, 1000}$).
+Additionally, we vary sample size in the uncensored setting ($n in {100, 2000, 500, 1000}$);
-Otherwise, $n=1000$.
+otherwise $n=1000$.

 For the censored setting, we consider a simulation involving _completely_ independent censoring.
-Concretely, the censoring variable is simply generated as $C tilde "Exp"(lambda_c)$ and vary $lambda_c in {0.0002, 0.0005, 0.0008}$.
+The censoring variable is simply generated as $C tilde "Exp"(lambda_c)$ and we vary the degree of censoring $lambda_c in {0.0002, 0.0005, 0.0008}$.
 We consider only two parameter settings for the censoring martingale as outlined in Figure @table:simulation-parameters.
-Finally, three types of models are considered for the estimation of the counterfactual probabilities $Qbar(k)$:
+Three types of models are considered for the estimation of the counterfactual probabilities $Qbar(k)$:
-1. A linear model, which is a simple linear regression of the pseudo-outcomes $hat(Z)_k^a$ on the treatment and history variables.
+1. A linear model, which is a simple linear regression of the pseudo-outcomes $hat(Z)_(k,tau)^a$ on the treatment and history variables.
-2. A scaled quasibinomial GLM, which is a generalized linear model with the `quasibinomial` as a family argument, where the outcomes are scaled down to $[0, 1]$ by dividing with the largest value of $hat(Z)^a_k$ in the sample.
+2. A scaled quasibinomial GLM, which is a generalized linear model with the `quasibinomial` as a family argument, where the outcomes are scaled down to $[0, 1]$ by dividing with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
-   Afterwards, the predictions are scaled back up to the original scale by multiplying with the largest value of $hat(Z)^a_k$ in the sample.
+   Afterwards, the predictions are scaled back up to the original scale by multiplying with the largest value of $hat(Z)^a_(k,tau)$ in the sample.
-3. A tweedie GLM, which is a generalized linear model with the `tweedie` family, where the pseudo-outcomes $hat(Z)_k^a$ may appear marginally as a mixture of a continuous random variable and a point mass at 0.
+3. A tweedie GLM, which is a generalized linear model with the `tweedie` family, as the pseudo-outcomes $hat(Z)_(k,tau)^a$ may appear marginally as a mixture of a continuous random variable and a point mass at 0.

 #set table(
   stroke: (x, y) => if y == 0 {